Many-body localization: History

 provided further evidence for the phenomenon in one dimensional systems, at all energy densities ("infinite temperature").
 Finally, in 2014 Imbrie presented a proof of MBL for certain one dimensional spin chains with strong disorder, with the localization being stable to arbitrary local perturbations – i.e. the systems were shown to be in a many body localized phase.

 It is now believed that MBL can arise also in periodically driven "Floquet" systems where energy is conserved only modulo the drive frequency.

+In 2025, showed that subsystems within many-body localized systems follow stable quasi-periodic dynamics rather than approaching a steady, thermalized state.
+The work further showed that averaging over many disorder realizations—an approach commonly used in the literature—can mask this behavior and produce the misleading appearance of slow, logarithmic entanglement growth, even though individual subsystems do not thermalize.
+This result provides a new evidence for the stability of the MBL phase.